erew123/alltalk_tts/README.md

 Should you want the older version of the narrator engine+text filtering, I will leave this older copy [here](https://github.com/erew123/alltalk_tts/releases/tag/v1-old-narrator)

+#### The one thing I cant easily work around
+With a RP chat with your AI, on your character card `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the narrator is in asterisks and anything spoken is in double quotes, then hit the `save` (disk) button.
+There is something about starting a sentence, on the greeting with asterisks, but then text never having another delimiter.
+I could force one in at this stage, but I know it would affect things further down the line in the chat.
+This only affects the greeting card.
+I do have thoughts how to resolve this in future, but I have to account for all the other logic further down the chain and re-test everything, so the simple fix is just make sure your character greeting card has double quotes around text and asterisks around narrator.
+Besides, thats good practise as it should educate your AI to carry forward with the conversation in that format.
+You can see the behaviour I detail occuring on the "example" assistant that comes with text-generation-webui.

 ## Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, instructions [here](https://github.com/oobabooga/text-generation-webui#getting-updates)